 Write down questions or items you would like to discuss, for example:

-- BCNA's Work rights and responsibilities for employees fact sheet for information about workplace rights and responsibilities following a diagnosis of breast cancer.
+Read BCNA's factsheet, Work rights and responsibilities for employees following a diagnosis of breast cancer.

-- For information about discrimination because of a cancer diagnosis contact the Australian Human Rights Commission 1300 656 419 or visit the Australian Human Rights Commission website.
+For information about discrimination because of a cancer diagnosis contact the Australian Human Rights Commission - 1300 656 419.